ViktorKob/portfolio/README.md

 # Quickstart
 ### To just see the infrastructure (Tested in Chrome and Firefox)

+***Note that access to the service is spotty at the moment while I am upgrading to Spring boot 2.0 and Spring cloud Finchley.RELEASE***

 When running the example queries below, login using **service-user** and **password**.

 | Examples | |